Strategic planning with SAP

 - Outlook: personnel on period basis (day, shift)

-Overview of the different steps in capacity reservation in the strategic environment and consumption of capacity reservation in the operational environment:
+An overview of the different steps in capacity reservation in the strategic environment and consumption of capacity reservation in the operational environment:

 The following images show screenshots of the individual steps: